Arno0x/DivertTCPconn/README.md

 Compilation notes
 -------------------------
-In case you want to compile it by yourself, just open the Visual Sutdio solution file, it should compile straight away as all libs and dependencies are included.
+In case you want to compile it by yourself, just open the Visual Studio solution file, it should compile straight away as all libs and dependencies are included.

 You might want to update the WinDivert library:
 * Download most recent WinDivert lib from the [official website](http://reqrypt.org/windivert.html)